cactorium/node-cint64/README.md

 var b = new Int64(4294967295).shiftLeft(32).or(new Int64(4294967295)); // === -1

 // All instructions currently allocate a new int64 instead of modifying the
 // existing value.
-This might be changed in the future.
+New methods may be added that modify an existing Int64 Object

 // All unary operations are Int64 methods that take no arguments and return
 // a new Int64 object containing the result